spencerparkin/Solitaire/README.md

-# SpiderSolitaire
+# Solitaire

-This is an implementation of the game Spider Solitaire using C++ and DirectX 12.
+This is an implementation of a few variations of Soliatire.
+It is being written as an exercise in learning DirectX 12.